SeanVenz/codechum/Lesson3/Topic32.md

 `for` loops are a fundamental construct in JavaScript for performing repetitive tasks and iterating over data.
 By understanding how to initialize variables, define loop conditions, and specify iteration actions, we can control the flow of our code and efficiently process large amounts of data.

-Using `for` loops allows us to automate repetitive tasks, and perform calculations based on a specific range.
+Using `for` loops allows us to automate repetitive tasks and perform calculations based on a specific range.
 They provide a structured and concise way to write code that performs repetitive actions, reducing the need for duplicating code and improving the efficiency of our programs.

 Resources:
 - [MDN Web Docs - for statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for)